 - Assign Profiles.
-Use this option to quickly assign profiles to the selected Power User.
-See the Assigning Profiles to Power Users chapter of this article for further details.
+Use this option to quickly grant profiles to the selected Power User.
+See the Granting Profiles to Power Users chapter of this article for further details.

 - Unassign Profiles.
 Select this option to quickly unassign more profiles from the selected Power User with a single action.

 - Log In as This Power User.
-As a Superadmin, you can temporarily login as a Power User in your platform to perform actions on his or her behalf to help with troubleshooting in his or her learning platform.
+As a Superadmin, you can temporarily login as a Power User in your platform to perform actions on their behalf to help with troubleshooting in their learning platform.
 The same option is available in the Power User profile, in the top right corner.
 Learn more about impersonating a Power User.